enjoy-binbin/incubator-kvrocks-website/community/create-a-release.md

     [ ] +0 no opinion
     [ ] -1 disapprove with the reason

-    To learn more about apache kvrocks, please see https://kvrocks.apache.org/
+    To learn more about apache kvrocks, please see: https://kvrocks.apache.org/

     Checklist for reference: